nightrunner91/mvgl-advanced/README.md

 3) And that's it!

 P.S.: you may try run it on another browser, for example Firefox has similar plugin names [Modus](https://addons.mozilla.org/ru/firefox/addon/modus-css-js/?src=search).

+## Known issues:

+* When user haven't scored game rating and played hours, script don't work at all